 Tonometry provides a measurement of intraocular pressure, a sign of glaucoma.
 Two methods are available to measure pressure.
 With contact applanation tonometry, fluorescein drops and anesthetic eye drops are used and the tonometer is slowly moved toward the eye and makes contact with the cornea.
 The amount of force needed to temporarily flatten a part of the cornea is measured.
-This method is preferred to noncontact tonometry (emitting a puff of air to test intraocular pressure) [8].
-Other tests that may be incorporated into an eye examination include central visual field testing (Amsler grid), gonioscopy, and fundus photography [8].
+This method is preferred to noncontact tonometry (emitting a puff of air to test intraocular pressure) [8; 25].

+Other tests that may be incorporated into an eye examination include optical coherence tomography, central visual field testing (Amsler grid), gonioscopy, fundus photography, keratometry, pachymetry, glare testing, contrast sensitivity testing, and dry eye assessment [8; 25].